-Our families/single women have lost their housing and exhausted their resources.
+Our families have lost their housing and exhausted their resources.
 They come into our programs with very little material possessions and very little hope.
 We provide them with the hope and help they need to rebuild their lives.

 The causes of homelessness are complex.
 Some of the root causes are poverty and the lack of affordable housing.
-Many families are living one or two paychecks away from homelessness.
-An unexpected event, such as a healthcare crisis or loss of a job, can tip the scales leaving a family without a home.
+Many families are living one paycheck away from homelessness.

-On any given day 400 – 500 people are homeless in Montgomery County and over 50% of these are families with children.
+On any given day approximately 500 people are homeless in Montgomery County and over 50% of these are families with children.